rewonc/pastalog/README.md

 #### Easiest method for python

-This has the node.js server packaged inside python module.
+The python package `pastalog` has a node.js server packaged inside python module, as well as helper functions for logging data.

 You need node.js 5+:

-`brew install node`  (If you don't have homebrew, download an installer from https://nodejs.org/en/)
+`brew install node`

+(If you don't have homebrew, download an installer from https://nodejs.org/en/)

 ```bash
 pip install pastalog